 There are a few ways to deal with this:

 - Work-for-hire: Under this agreement, the outsourcer is considered an employee of the company, and all work done is the property of the hiring company.

 - Assignment of intellectual property (IP): In this case, the outsourcer assigns all rights to the IP they create to the hiring company.

 - Retained rights: Your outsourcer agrees not to use work done for any purpose outside of their agreement with you.
 This means that if they want to strike up a separate agreement, they would need your approval first.

-This is an important issue which you will want to be clarified before you begin working on any project or task.
+This is an important issue that you will want to be clarified before you begin working on any project or task.

 Where policies are not in place, businesses risk mishandled information.
 They also run the risk of being accused of negligence should any problems occur with regard to data and privacy concerns.
 Policies don't have to be complicated or difficult to understand either.
 In fact, they can be quite simple as long as they cover all the necessary bases.

 When you're sharing confidential information with someone, it's important to label it as such.
 This way, the recipient knows that they must keep this information confidential and not share it with anyone else.